 Catapult aims to unleash SMEs with Innovator Toolkit

-The Energy Systems Catapult (ESC) has launched a new Innovator Toolkit for SMEs – including guides for funding and test and demonstration facilities – aimed at helping businesses accelerate the transformation of the energy sector.
+Energy Systems Catapult has launched a new Innovator Toolkit for SMEs – including guides for funding and test and demonstration facilities – aimed at helping businesses accelerate the transformation of the energy sector.

-As an expert, independent authority and a trusted interface between business, academia and government, the ESC is working with the Energy Innovation Centre to deliver an Insights programme and toolkit to support start-ups and Small and Medium-sized Enterprises (SMEs) in the sector and drive collaborative innovation activities.
+As an expert, independent authority and a trusted interface between business, academia and government, the Catapult is working with the Energy Innovation Centre to deliver an Insights programme and toolkit to support start-ups and Small and Medium-sized Enterprises (SMEs) in the sector and drive collaborative innovation activities.

 The findings recognised a real need to establish a tool that allows innovators to access and link with industry better – a range of downloadable resources and a series of workshops have now been developed to help increase the number of new products, services and solutions breaking through to market.

 SMEs and innovative start-ups will now be able to explore and find funding opportunities, through the ‘Guide to Funding’, while the ‘Guide to Energy Sector Testing & Demonstration Facilities’ has been created specifically to provide the sector with a deeper knowledge and understanding of the testing and demonstration facilities available nationwide, and their capabilities.

 Eva Gromadzki, Head of Research and Collaboration at Energy Systems Catapult. said: “We are excited to be able to publish the Innovator Toolkit, which will go some way in helping SME’s get a foothold in the sector as the UK industry looks to capitalise on the opportunities of the global energy revolution.